F1 Grand Prix Cruises: An Ultimate Guide

 • Most Wins (Constructors): Ferrari (14)

 Barcelona is a delightful Mediterranean city and the capital of Catalonia.
-The city boasts one of the world's most instantly recognisable skylines, and is filled with boundless culture, historical treasures, sun kissed beaches and world famous cuisine.
+The city boasts one of the world's most instantly recognisable skylines, and is filled with boundless culture, historical treasures, sun-kissed beaches, world-famous cuisine, and nail-biting finishes.
+All drivers will be battling to win the coveted crown of Spain's champion

 Fans at the Spanish Grand Prix